karamkamal1/-karamkamal1-.github.io/README.md

 ## Objective

 My journey in computer science and tinkering around with penetration testing from a young age has led me to develop a love for Cloud Computing, IaaS and cybersecurity, I am now eager to transition into the field.
-Specifically aiming to work in Cloud Infastructre and Security.
+Specifically aiming to work in Cloud Infrastructre and Security.

 ## Skills